teenathorat15/Figma_Wink_Dating_App/README.md

 # Wink-
-This project is made by Figma.
-This is based on UI design
+This project is made by Figma Which is basically based on UI-UX design